dinakaranonline/blog/_posts/2020-08-02-Weekly-Roundup-2nd-August-2020.md

 [https://www.infoworld.com/article/3544229/java-programming-language-celebrates-25-years.html](https://www.infoworld.com/article/3544229/java-programming-language-celebrates-25-years.html)

-This podcast talks about the humble beginning of Java and how it is initially used in setup boxes.
+This podcast talks about the humble beginnings of Java in mid 90's and how it was initially used in setup boxes.
 And then slowly moved to the Web world with Java applet for dynamic content and then moving to build applications for multiple platforms with the idea of 'Write Once, Run Anywhere'.

 [https://stackoverflow.blog/2020/07/29/podcast-sponsored-25-years-of-java-oracle/](https://stackoverflow.blog/2020/07/29/podcast-sponsored-25-years-of-java-oracle/)